MarkHoeber/tools-tech-syllabus/source/index.rst

    rst
    sphinx
    rtd

+**Submit URL to your GitHub repository with the Sphinx assignment, and the URL to your ReadtheDocs project, to Blackboard by 3/11/2018.**

 .. note:: I also maintain a separate document, :xref:`Sphinx_Sublime_Doc` that goes into more detail about these technologies than we will cover in class.
 It might be useful to those who do a final project with Sphinx.
 It is a work in progress and contributions are welcome.